 Sofie Aagaard, an assistant coach for the women's golf program at Cal for three seasons, was named head coach of the Cal Poly women's golf team by Mustang director of athletics Don Oberhelman in July 2015.

-Aagaard, a volunteer assistant coach of the women's golf team at Cal Poly during the fall of 2012, assumes full coaching responsibilities handled previously by Scott Cartwright.
-Cartwright was head coach of both the Mustang men's and women's programs for the last 12 years and remains at the helm of the men's program.
+Aagaard, a volunteer assistant coach of the women's golf team at Cal Poly during the fall of 2012, assumed full coaching responsibilities handled previously by Scott Cartwright.
+Cartwright was head coach of both the Mustang men's and women's programs for 12 years and remains at the helm of the men's program.

-Aagaard, a 2006 Cal graduate with a bachelor's degree in political economies of industrial societies, was the first three-time All-American in program history.
+A 2006 Cal graduate with a bachelor's degree in political economies of industrial societies, Aagaard was the first three-time All-American in program history.

 Originally from Sweden, Aagaard (Andersson) began her college career as a freshman at Mississippi State University, earning SEC second-team all-conference honors before transferring to Cal in 2003.

 While at Cal, she was a three-time NCAA Division I All-American and a member of the team finishing in the top five at the NCAA Championships three years in a row (2004-06).
 Aagaard, who finished her career with a school-record 74.2 average for the Bears, was a two-time All-West Region honoree and twice earned All-Pac-10 Conference second-team accolades in 2005 and 2006 in addition to All-Pac-10 honorable mention praise in 2004.

 Aagaard's highest NCAA finish was sixth place in 2004, she captured the 2005 Spartan Invitational individual title and she recorded 16 individual top-10 finishes while at Cal.